RafalPaprocki/selfDrivingCar/README.md

 ## Client application
 This application run on raspberry pi, and it grab data from sensors, and frames from camera.
-This application communicate with server and send this data to server.
-As a response, server send acction (run, stop, turn right etc) that should be taken by car.
+This application communicate with server and send data to server.
+As a response, server send action (run, stop, turn right etc) that should be taken by car.

 ## Server application
 Application receive images and sensors data from client.
 Then it use pretrained model to detect objects (such as road signs, traffic lights, cars or person).